Access Linux workstations from any Windows computer via ssh¶

-To access an ssh server, PuTTY is the program.
+To access an ssh server from Windows, PuTTY is the program.
 You may get PuTTY on the original site http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.
 You should get the installer putty-X.XXX-installer.exe to get all tools.
 For a simple login, putty.exe will be enough.

 Login to a server After installing, start PuTTY from Start / Programs / PuTTY.
 The first dialog appears:

 Enter the hostname you like to connect and activate SSH as protocol.
 Save this session as Default Settings to be sure to not use telnet by error.

 The first time you connect to a server, this dialog appears: